builld-vr-funding-platform/marketing-page/README.md

-# Welcome to our marketing page!
+# Welcome to SIXR!

-Coming soon!
+Empowering users to change the world with VR technology.